Ivy League: Pre-Ivy League

 Seven out of the eight Ivy League schools are Colonial Colleges: institutions of higher education founded prior to the American Revolution.
 Cornell, the exception to this commonality, was founded immediately after the American Civil War.
 These seven colleges served as the primary institutions of higher learning in British America's Northern and Middle Colonies.
 During the colonial era, the schools' faculties and founding boards were largely drawn from other Ivy League institutions.
 Also represented were British graduates from the University of Cambridge, the University of Oxford, the University of St. Andrews, and the University of Edinburgh.

 The influence of these institutions on the founding of other colleges and universities is notable.
 This included the Southern public college movement which blossomed in the decades surrounding the turn of the 19th century when Georgia, South Carolina, North Carolina and Virginia established what became the flagship universities of their respective states.
 In 1801, a majority of the first board of trustees for what became the University of South Carolina were Princeton alumni.
 They appointed Jonathan Maxcy, a Brown graduate, as the university's first president.
 Thomas Cooper, an Oxford alumnus and University of Pennsylvania faculty member, became the second president of the South Carolina college.
 The founders of the University of California came from Yale, hence Berkeley's colors are Yale Blue and California Gold.
-Cornell served as a model for Stanford University and, in 1891, provided Stanford with its first president.
+Stanford University has, since its earliest days, been nicknamed the "Cornell of the West": more than half of Stanford's initial faculty, as well as its first two presidents, had connections to Cornell as alumni or faculty.

 A plurality of the Ivy League schools have identifiable Protestant roots.
 Harvard, Yale, and Dartmouth all held early associations with the Congregationalists.
 Princeton was financed by New Light Presbyterians, though originally led by a Congregationalist.
 Brown was founded by Baptists, though the university's charter stipulated that students should enjoy "full liberty of conscience."
 Columbia was founded by Anglicans, who composed 10 of the college's first 15 presidents.
 Penn and Cornell were officially nonsectarian, though Protestants were well represented in their respective founding.
 In the early nineteenth century, the specific purpose of training Calvinist ministers was handed off to theological seminaries, but a denominational tone and religious traditions including compulsory chapel often lasted well into the twentieth century.

 "Ivy League" is sometimes used as a way of referring to an elite class, even though institutions such as Cornell University were among the first in the United States to reject racial and gender discrimination in their admissions policies.
 This dates back to at least 1935.
 Novels and memoirs attest this sense, as a social elite; to some degree independent of the actual schools.